catelinn/R-Shiny-a-simple-pivot-table-app/README.md

 To download a copy of this app and run locally, please `runGist("edaa916edf572b3a9db331ab6ac7ce74")`.
 Make sure you have R / RStudio IDE on your computer with `shiny` package loaded.

-When the app run locally, you can do the following:
+When the app runs locally, you can do the following:
 - upload any file in csv or excel format (the app will take first row of data in csv file as header, otherwise, you need to add "header = FALSE" in argument text field)
 - choose columns to display
 - filter data by date columns if any